 Among the most popular free online supports for small businesses and startups is Grow with Google, which has free training for small business owners to make the most of tools like Google Maps, My Business, Drive, Ads, G Suite, and more.

 The State of Indiana, City of Indianapolis and Mid-States Minority Supplier Development Council have administrative programs and departments offering information and resources in the form of training and networking events to those who wish to pursue certification.
 To begin the process, businesses must formally apply for certification.
 To learn more about certification laws, policies, procedures and lists of vendors, please visit the resources listed below.

 The Indianapolis Public Library is a Patent and Trademark Resource Center.
 We receive materials from the United States Patent and Trademark Office.
 The resources listed here include help guides, videos, search software, and the full text of United States patents.

 Our library also networks with many of the top business organizations in Indy to offer you the tools you’ll need to turn your plans into reality.
-Here (NOTE: I asked James to edit this page regarding one-on-one appointments.) are listings for some of the best non-profit organizations in Marion County to help you make your business a success!
+Here are listings for some of the best non-profit organizations in Marion County to help you make your business a success!